 *DUE TO THE CURRENT COIV-19 PANDEMIC AT THIS TIME THE RECORDS DIVISION OFFICES ARE CLOSED TO THE PUBLIC FOR ALL WALK-IN SERVICES.
 ALL CURRENT CORRESPONDENCES ARE DONE BY MAIL OR VIA EMAIL*

 The Records Division of the Brookline Police Department is responsible for maintaining the security and destruction of all records for the Department.
-The Division will also assist individuals with request for obtaining public records; such records include police reports, accidents reports, daily log and letters of good conduct.
+The Division will also assist individuals with request for obtaining public records under Public Records Law MGL Chapter 66 Section 10; such records include police reports, accidents reports, CAD logs and letters of good conduct.

 The daily log, or CAD (Computer Aided Dispatch), is a record of all calls and police responses through the Brookline Police Department’s Dispatch Unit.
 Please note that not all calls will generate an Incident Report.

-If you wish to obtain a copy of a call log, please visit the Records Division during business hours.
+If you wish to obtain a copy of a call log, please submit request by mail or online (SEE PUBLIC RECORDS REQUEST SECTION ABOVE).
 Correct date, location, and/or time of the call must be provided to process a search of the CAD records.

-Letters of Good Conduct are done as a courtesy for CURRENT residents of the Town of Brookline.
+Letters of Good Conduct are done as a courtesy for current residents of the Town of Brookline only.

 A letter can be obtained during business hours of the Records Division.
 Please provide the Records Clerk with the following materials:

 A CORI background check done by the State of Massachusetts that has been completed within 3 months of the request date.
 A blank CORI Check Form can be obtained at any Police Department or online at http://www.mass.gov/eopss/crime-prev-personal-sfty/bkgd-check/cori/